 We help people who:

-- are isolated and lonely, with limited ability to leave the house and socialise
+- are lonely and have limited ability to leave the house

-- are living in poverty and unable to afford a TV or radio themselves
+- are living in poverty and unable to afford the equipment themselves

 Our beneficiaries live all over the UK and are very diverse.
-Old age, disability, or chronic physical or mental illness are factors in a lot of the isolation we see.
+Old age, disability, or chronic physical or mental illness often contribute to the loneliness that we see.

-To qualify for WaveLength’s help, beneficiaries must be referred to us by a third party, known as a referee.
-This is to prevent fraudulent claims and check people really are vulnerable.
+To qualify for WaveLength’s help, beneficiaries must be referred to us by a third party, known as a referrer.

 - a social worker

 - a housing officer

 - a member of a religious or community organisation